nursing and medicine in ecuador

 Study Abroad Program

-This program is designed for CHSP and OU-Heritage College of Osteopathic Medicine students as well as pre-med students who are interested in learning about the intersection of community and clinical health and the practice of health care in another country.
+This program is designed for CHSP nursing students and OU-Heritage College of Osteopathic Medicine students as well as pre-med students who are interested in learning about the intersection of community and clinical health and the practice of health care in another country.
 However, the program is open to all undergraduate or graduate students from Ohio University.
 Activities may involve: community needs assessment, traditional medicine practices, health service delivery, cross-cultural comparisons, and clinical experiences.
 Non-credit option available.

 OHIO University Students: Complete the GOIS On-line Program Application.